markdocument/markdocuments/README.md

 # MarkdownDocs
-MarkdownDocs is a static site generator, for websites and content built using Markdown.
+MarkdownDocs is a static site generator, based on Jekyll's `lib`, for websites and content built using Markdown.

 ## Installing
 The same as Jekyll building steps, here you go: